Tyee High School: Race/Ethnicity

 In 2023–2024, Tyee's enrollment number is 607.
 In detail, out of the 607 students, 2 (0.33%) were American Indian/Alaska Natives, 71 (11.70%) were Asian, 120 (19.77%) were Black/African American, 263 (43.33%) were Hispanic or Latino of any race(s), 77 (12.69%) were Native Hawaiian/Other Pacific Islander, 25 (4.12%) were Two or More Races, and 49 (8.07%) were White.

 Tyee DECA

 In 2017, eleven students from DECA qualified for international competitions.
 Since Tyee is near the Airport, Alaska Airlines donated four round-trip tickets to support students.
 AT&T also supported Tyee DECA students by donating almost $10,000 to help students succeed.

 Staff diversity

-According to Crosscut "White educators made up approximately 88% of classroom teachers during the 2018–2019 year."
-In the Washington State.
+According to Crosscut, "White educators made up approximately 88% of classroom teachers during the 2018–2019 year."
 However, the population of students of color is approximately 47% of the population.
-Even though Tyee has become very diverse in race and culture students-wise, the majority of teachers have remained White.
-As reported by, Washington Office of Superintendent of Public Instruction that 66.1% of Tyee educators remain White.
-However, the population of students of color at Tyee remains relatively lower than the population of White educators.
+Even though Tyee has become very diverse in race and culture students-wise, the majority of teachers have remained white.
+As reported by, Washington Office of Superintendent of Public Instruction that 66.1% of Tyee educators remain white.
+However, the population of students of color at Tyee remains relatively lower than the population of white educators.